(BYND), Edison International (NYSE:EIX) - Why Beyond Meat Is Trading Way Above Its $160 Offering Price

 Alternative Uptick Rule

-In the near-term, Dick said the alternative uptick rule is also help support Beyond’s share price.
+In the near term, Dick said the alternative uptick rule is also helping support Beyond Meat’s share price.
 The alternative uptick rule forbids short sellers from executing trades at the bid price on any stock that is down 10% in one day through the end of the following trading day.
 Short sellers must instead short only on the ask price.

-Since Beyond Meat shares were already down more than 10% on Wednesday when the offering pricing news was released, short sellers had their hands tied due to the uptick rule.
+Since Beyond Meat shares were already down more than 10% on Wednesday when the offering pricing news was announced, short sellers had their hands tied due to the uptick rule.

 “It's $189 bid, and the stock wants to go down and they're all piling on at $189.01 because everyone wants to hit the $189, but you can't hit it because of the alternative uptick rule.
 So it just sits there for like 20-30 seconds,” Dick said.